 Happy birthday, Hubble!

 The Hubble Space Telescope launched on April 24, 1990.
 Every year for this anniversary, the Hubble team releases a new special anniversary image.
-Above is the latest anniversary image of the Southern Crab Nebula.
+Above is Hubble's 30th anniversary image of the "Cosmic Reef."

 Click through this gallery to see more amazing Hubble views!

 - Truth behind the photos: What the Hubble telescope really sees

 - Infographic: How the Hubble Space Telescope works

 - Photos: NASA's Hubble Space Telescope servicing missions

 Before Hubble could start capturing incredible pictures of the universe, the telescope's first order of business was to test out its instruments and make sure everything was in working order.
 On the right is the first image Hubble ever took, which focused on the 8.2-magnitude star HD96755 in the star cluster NGC 3532.
 On the left is an image of the same patch of the sky taken by a ground-based telescope.